Tavy315/zendframework1/README.md

 RELEASE INFORMATION
 ===================

-Zend Framework 1.12.16 Release.
+Zend Framework 1.12.17 Release.
-Released on Sep 15, 2015.
+Released on Nov 30, 2015.

-IMPORTANT FIXES FOR 1.12.16
+IMPORTANT FIXES FOR 1.12.17
 ---------------------------

 This release contains security fixes:

-- **ZF2015-07**: A number of components, including `Zend_Cloud`,
- `Zend_Search_Lucene`, and `Zend_Service_WindowsAzure` were creating directories with a liberal umask that could lead to local arbitrary code execution and/or local privilege escalation.
-This release contains a patch that ensures the directories are created using permissions of 0775 and files using 0664 (essentially umask 0002).

-- **ZF2015-08**: ZF2014-06 uncovered an issue in the sqlsrv adapter provided by the framework whereby null bytes were not filtered correctly when generating SQL.
-A reporter discovered the same vulnerability is present in our PDO implementation when used with pdo_dblib, and could potentially be applied to other PDO adapters.
- This release contains a patch to properly escape null bytes used in SQL queries across all PDO adapters shipped with the framework.
+- **ZF2015-09**: `Zend_Captcha_Word` generates a "word" for a CAPTCHA challenge by selecting a sequence of random letters from a character set.
+Prior to this version, the selection was performed using PHP's internal `array_rand()` function.
+This function does not generate sufficient entropy due to its usage of `rand()` instead of more cryptographically secure methods such as `openssl_pseudo_random_bytes()`.
+This could potentially lead to information disclosure should an attacker be able to brute force the random number generation.
+This release updates `Zend_Crypt_Math` to provide cryptographically secure RNG, and updates `Zend_Captcha_Word` to use these new facilities.

 See http://framework.zend.com/changelog for full details.